Twikito/easy-toggle-state/README.md

 ```
 data-toggle-is-active
 ```
-Specify a trigger element and its targets toggled as default (set during the `onload` event).
+Specify a trigger element and its targets toggled as default — set during the `onload` event.
 In this case, you should add the specified class name on each element.

 ```
 data-toggle-group="groupName"
 ```
 Specify if a trigger is a part of a group.
-Only one trigger inside a group can be active at a time.
+Only one trigger of a group can be active at a time.
 It will actually behave like radio buttons or tabs component.
 Note that a grouped trigger can’t have `data-toggle-outside` or `data-toggle-escape` behavior.

 ```